thornoar/smoothmanifold/documentation/main.typ

 }
 ``` <config-help> #vs
 A structure to hold the few help-related variables, namely
-- `enable` --- whether to enable auxiliary drawing by default;
+- `enable` --- whether to enable auxiliary help drawings by default;
 - `arcratio` --- the relative radius of the blue arcs seen near the center of the hole in @section-showcase, it may be useful to tweak if the arc covers the number in the center of the hole;
 - `arrowlength` --- the length of auxiliary arrows drawn by the sides of cross sections when `help = true`.
 A value of `-1` will disable these arrows (like in @section-showcase);
 - `linewidth` -- the pen containing the line width to draw help lines with.